psathyrella/partis/manual.md

 Depending on your system, the `sudo` may be unnecessary.
 Note the `-v`, which mounts the root of the host filesystem to `/host` inside the container.

+Then, clone and build the partis repository (as described [above](#installation)).

-To detach from the docker container without stopping it (and you don't want to stop it!), hit `ctrl-p ctrl-q`.
+To detach from the docker container without stopping it (and you don't want to stop it! you'll have to recompile everything if you do), hit `ctrl-p ctrl-q`.

 ###### Docker tips
 Docker containers and images are kinda-sorta like virtual machines, only different, so a few things: